-Species Reason for inclusion Spatial overlap in Europe and predicted in PRR Evidence of interaction Modern environmental differences Levels of predation by other predators Hawfinch Red list bird Extensive overlap across Hawfinch predation was Only conservation Avian predators, in (Coccothraustes species with continental Europe.
+Table 8.
+Evidence of any potential interactions with Red and Amber list bird species that live in the Forest of Dean and lower Wye Valley í . · ' t live in the Forest of Dean and lower Wye · · · · · · · · · · · · · · · · · · · Species Reason for Spatial overlap in Europe and Evidence of interaction Modern Levels of predation by inclusion predicted in PRR environmental other predators differences Hawfinch Red list bird Extensive overlap across Hawfinch predation was Only conservation Avian predators, in (Coccothraustes species with continental Europe.
 In observed in a single study, and status. particular jays, are the coccothraustes) 5.3% of UK particular in Białowieża forest indeed only within a single scat, most predominant nest population in in Poland, where very high in the Białowieża forest in predators of hawfinch in the PRR. densities of hawfinch exist Poland.
 Despite hawfinch being the UK (Kirby W. Pers. alongside a healthy pine one of the most numerous comm.).
-Hawfinch are also marten population ^{197,234} .
-As a birds in the study area ^{197,234} , negatively associated with woodland specialist levels of there they make up just 0.4% of grey squirrel density 179 . overlap in the PRR are likely to pine marten diet 235 .
-Four other See Birds introduction for be extensive. studies of areas where a broad review of other hawfinch was present found no predators of open nesting evidence of predation. songbirds.
-Turtle Dove Red list bird There is extensive overlap No evidence of pine marten Only conservation See Birds introduction for (Streptopelia species with between pine marten and predation of turtle dove could status. a broad review of other turtur) 0.5% of UK turtle dove across continental be found. predators of open nesting population in Europe.
+Hawfinches are marten population ^{197,234} .
+As a birds in the study area ^{197,234} , also negatively associated woodland specialist levels of there they make up just 0.4% of with grey squirrel density overlap in the PRR are likely to pine marten diet 235 .
+Four other 179 .
+See Birds introduction be extensive. studies of areas where for a broad review of other hawfinch was present found no predators of open nesting evidence of predation. songbirds.
+Turtle Dove Red list bird There is extensive overlap No evidence of pine marten Only conservation See Birds introduction for (Streptopelia species with between pine marten and predation of turtle dove could status. a broad review of other turtur) 0.5% of UK turtle dove across continental be found. predators of open nesting , population in Europe.
 As turtle dove utilise songbirds. the PRR. open woodland, levels of Although, there overlap in the PRR are likely to are no very be extensive if turtle dove do recent records return. of turtle dove in the PRR